Gfatouras/Movie-Database-Analysis/README.md

 - Which movies have the highest return on investment (ROI)?
 - How do movie ratings vary across different genres?
-- Who are the top directors, writers, and actors based on ratings and box office performance?
+- Who are the top directors, writers, and actors based on the highest rated genres?

 ### Our analysis is divided into several sections, each targeting a specific aspect of the data.
 ### Data Sources